monthly awc zoom meeting

 tuesday april 12, 6:30pm

-sea kayaking in the ionian sea
+sea kayaking in the ionian sea (Recording)

-Join us on ZOOM link below to hear Sherry and Paul's story of paddling around and island near Greece, and maybe learn tips to organize your own adventures.
+Sherry and Paul Barrett will give a presentation on sea kayaking around Kefalonia in the Ionian Sea, west of mainland Greece.
+Join us to hear Sherry and Paul's story of paddling around and island near Greece and maybe learn tips to organize your own adventures.

 MONTHLY MEETING